timtheteh/Profiler-and-Recommender-System/README.md

 # Testing and Results for User Recommendations

-### Test 1: Weighted vs Unweighted vs All same weight
+### Test 1: How does the weight of the links affect which user is recommended to the target user?
+### Result: Weighted gives the most accurate answer.

 ![image](https://github.com/timtheteh/Profiler-and-Recommender-System/assets/76463517/4dc93b83-bdc6-43cf-947e-2707f81a3f94)